Clarinda

 Clarinda is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Clarinda's dwelling structures, as per the latest Census, consisted of 87.8% houses and 12.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Dwelling structure in Clarinda, as evaluated at the latest Census, comprised 87.8% houses and 12.2% other dwellings.
 In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Clarinda was 44.9%, with mortgaged dwellings at 31.2% and rented ones at 23.9%.
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $394, slightly higher than Melbourne metro's $390.
-Nationally, Clarinda's mortgage repayments exceeded the Australian average of $1,863 by $137, and rents were $19 more than the national figure of $375.
+Home ownership in Clarinda was 44.9%, with mortgaged dwellings at 31.2% and rented dwellings at 23.9%.
+The median monthly mortgage repayment in Clarinda was $2,000, aligning with Melbourne metro's average.
+Median weekly rent in Clarinda was $394, compared to Melbourne metro's $390.
+Nationally, Clarinda's median monthly mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing